Staying connected while traveling is a necessity these days, whether you need to monitor work or just need data to navigate a new place.

 This is one of the most generous policies you’ll find among cell phone providers.
 If you only want Google Fi when traveling, this ability to pause your service in three-month spans is unbeatable.

-Google allows you to pause your service for up to three months at a time – but you can continually go back to extend the pause as needed.
+Google allows you to pause your Google Fi service for up to three months at a time – but you can continually go back to extend the pause as needed.
 Or log back in and resume your service earlier.
-And Google doesn’t explicitly cap how often you can pause Fi service.

 Pausing your account is as simple as logging in online or via its smartphone app.
 It will automatically resume when your three-month pause lapses, but you can choose to re-pause the account.